smy1/swlab/python/README.md

 - __`dur`__: Stands for __"duration".
 If the recorded task has a standard length__ (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - __`amplify`__: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.
 - __`excel`__: Enter __the path and name of the relevant Excel file__.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
-See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.
+See the [examples.py](./examples.py) script for an example on manually passing arguments to these parameters.

 &nbsp;